 Despite these challenges, Catherine remains upbeat thanks in part to assistance from the Great Plains Food Bank.

-She knows she can count on regular meals through the Great Plains Food Bank Senior Food Pack Program.
+She knows she can count on regular meals through the Great Plains Food Bank Mobile Food Pantry.
 As her community does not feature a food pantry or other distributions, Catherine makes regular trips to Center each time the mobile food pantry makes a stop there.
 She appreciates the variety of foods she is able to receive and specifically cheese.

 “It does a lot of good helping people,” she said about the services she is able to receive.